Mantawoman (they/she), born Reylon Arius Yount, is a Chinese American musician, singer-songwriter, and performer from San Francisco.

 BIOGRAPHY

-Yount began their career making history as the first North American yangqin player to compete in China at the 2014 Baotou International Yangqin Arts Festival, where they won a silver prize.
-They went on to record and tour with the Silkroad Ensemble, becoming the first and only yangqin player to feature on a GRAMMY-winning album (Sing Me Home, 2016).
+Manta began their career making history as the first North American yangqin player to compete in China at the 2014 Baotou International Yangqin Arts Festival, where they won a silver prize.
+They went on to record and tour with the Silkroad Ensemble, becoming the first yangqin player in history to feature on a GRAMMY-winning album (Sing Me Home, 2016).

-Yount has toured prestigious venues such as Lincoln Center, TED, Tanglewood, Xinghai Concert Hall, and LSO St Luke’s.
-They co-founded the award-winning London music collective Tangram, and have recorded on film soundtracks for Marvel, Netflix, and a Sundance-winning animated short.
+Manta has toured prestigious venues such as Lincoln Center, TED, Tanglewood, Xinghai Concert Hall, and LSO St Luke’s.
+They co-founded the award-winning London music collective Tangram, commissioning numerous works for yangqin with novel instrumentations.
+Manta has also recorded on film soundtracks for Marvel, Netflix, and a Sundance-winning animated short.

-In 2023, Mantawoman was selected for the Southbank Centre Studio residency and won the Jerwood New Work Fund.
-Her playing has received spins on BBC Radio and gained over 9 million views on social media.
-She released her first EP of original songs, The Way She Makes Us Waves, weaving the yangqin into a chamber-pop instrumentation with electric bass, drumkit, strings, and vocals.
+In 2023, Manta was selected for the Southbank Centre Studio residency and won the Jerwood New Work Fund to develop their work as a singer-songwriter and pop performer.
+Manta’s music has received spins on BBC Radio and gained over 9 million views on social media.
+Their first EP of original songs, The Way She Makes Us Waves, weaves the yangqin into a chamber-pop instrumentation with electric bass, drumkit, strings, and vocals.

 Style